sammmlow/LEOGPS/README.md

 ### What is the method of navigation used behind LEOGPS?

 Absolute positioning and velocity estimation is performed by trilaterating GPS pseudorange measurements, and Doppler (pseudorange rate) measurements respectively.
-If Doppler values are missing in the RINEX observation file, LEOGPS will attempt to estimate them.
+Single-frequency measurements employ the GRAPHIC linear combination (credits to T. P. Yunck, 1993), while dual frequency measurements employ the ionosphere-free linear combination.
+If Doppler values are missing in the RINEX observation file, LEOGPS will also attempt to estimate them (in v0.2 onwards).

 The relative navigation between LEO satellites are performed using a double-differencing of carrier phase values, and using the float ambiguities directly.
 An optional module exists ('ambfix.py') in the codes folder for Dr Peter Teunissen's LAMBDA method for estimating integer ambiguities given the float ambiguities and covariance matrices.